 Canon 70D 400mm @ f/6.3 1/320 ISO 200

-I decided to sit on a nearby style and watch to see if the thrush or kingfisher would return, and after 15 minutes of constant dog walker presence, including some throwing balls into the water, the area finally cleared of people and sure enough the thrush returned, one Fieldfare alighting onto the nearest bush and feeding for a while until, yet another dog walker disturbed its presence.
-The Kingfisher also returned, but at quite a distance, it was however nice to watch as it sat in the willow branches studying the water for a while before finally flying up and right past me once more.
+I decided to sit on a nearby style and watch to see if the thrush or kingfisher would return.
+After 15 minutes of constant dog walker presence, including some throwing balls into the water.
+The area finally cleared of people and sure enough the thrush returned.
+One Fieldfare alighting onto the nearest bush and feeding for a while until, yet another dog walker disturbed its presence.
+The Kingfisher also returned, but at quite a distance.
+It was however nice to watch as it sat in the willow branches studying the water for a while; before finally flying up and right past me once more.

 Canon 70D 400mm @ f/6.3 1/400 ISO 200